zelick/Client-and-Employee-Management-SecurityProject/README.md

 # Security Web Application for Client and Employee Management

 ### Overview
 This project was developed as part of the Security in Electronic Business course, focusing on creating a secure web application to manage client and employee information for a marketing agency.
-The application addresses several security challenges and implements robust measures to protect against potential threats and vulnerabilities.
+The application handles security problems and uses strong defenses against potential threats and vulnerabilities.

 ### Technologies
 * Back-end: Java with Spring Boot
 * Front-end: Angular with TypeScript, HTML, and CSS
-* Database: PostgreSQL for relational data storage
+* Database: PostgreSQL

 ### Personal Contributions
 In this project, my primary responsibilities included:

-- **Data Encryption**: Applying encryption techniques to secure sensitive client and employee data, ensuring compliance with GDPR guidelines.
+- **Data Encryption**: Applying encryption techniques to secure sensitive client and employee data
 - **Certificate Management**: Utilizing Public Key Infrastructure (PKI) services for efficient handling and management of certificates.
-- **JWT Authentication**: Implementing JSON Web Tokens (JWT) for secure and efficient authentication of clients and employees.
+- **JWT Authentication**: Implementing JSON Web Tokens (JWT)  with Spring Security for secure and efficient authentication of clients and employees.
-- **Real-Time Logging and Alerts**: Integrating logging mechanisms and real-time alerts to monitor and respond to critical security events.
+- **Real-Time Logging and Alerts**: Integrating logging mechanisms and real-time alerts to monitor and respond to critical security events, including Grafana.
-- **Penetration Testing**: Conducting comprehensive vulnerability assessments using tools like OWASP ZAP to identify and resolve security weaknesses.
+- **Penetration Testing**:Using OWASP ZAP to find and fix security issues.
+Successfully resolved high-level vulnerabilities found during testing.

 ### Project Specifications
 This project includes various features and functionalities: